 |Enrolment modes:||Trimester 2: Burwood (Melbourne), Waurn Ponds (Geelong)|

-This unit is comprised of 3 modules.
-Each module consists of online learning experiences through CloudDeakin and are accompanied by on-campus workshops, (weekly 2 hour workshops), delivered via a combination of practical experience (workshops), practical experience (laboratory) and practical experience (computer practicals).
+This unit is comprised of 3 learning topics.
+Each learning topic consists of online learning experiences, accompanied by weekly 2 hour practical activities delivered via a combination of practical experience (workshops), practical experience (laboratory) and practical experience (computer practicals).

 Unit Fee Information

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.

 Use the Fee estimator to see course and unit fees applicable to your course and type of place.

 For further information regarding tuition fees, other fees and charges, invoice due dates, withdrawal dates, payment methods visit our Current Students website.